TheGuy444/Public_math/README.md

 # Public_math

-Every formula I share in this github I found using a Ramanujan style method from intuitive insight.
+Every formula I share in this github I found using a method from intuitive insight.

 They are then processed into a template using various python scripts.